-Such behaviour is observed in the NHT's but more minimally in the HT's at the smaller mass units.
-Interestingly, at larger mass units, the HT's exhibit some z-motion before quick mergers take place as can be seen in Figure \ref{fig:138485zmotion}, where the results of the 13,84,85 triangle are shown.
+Such behaviour is observed in the \NHT but more minimally in the \HT at the smaller mass units.
+Interestingly, at larger mass units, the \HT exhibit some z-motion before quick mergers take place as can be seen in Figure \ref{fig:maxZcompare} (b), where the results of the 13,84,85 triangle are shown.
 It is also more noticeable here that as the spin magnitude increases, the maximum z-coordinate also increases.
-The major difference is evident in how much the body M$_1$ moves into the z-axis.
-For NHT's, the z value can become much larger than for the HT's.
+The major difference is evident in how much the body the rotating black hole moves along the z-axis.
+For \NHT, the z value can become much larger than for the \HT.

 These differences are typical as non-hierarchical configurations are thought to be more chaotic and unpredictable than the hierarchical ones \citep{Anosova1990,Anosova1992}.
 In all triangles at the extreme mass unit of 10$^{12}$ M$_{\odot}$, systems end almost immediately without enough time to develop motion in the z-axis.
-These are the bands that appear in Figures \ref{fig:allmaxz}, \ref{fig:345maxz} and \ref{fig:138485zmotion}.
+These are the bands that appear in Figures \ref{fig:allmaxz} and \ref{fig:maxZcompare}.